u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/configuration/unsplash.rst

 ===============================

 .. tip::
-   **As an Odoo Online user**, you are ready to use Unsplash.
-You won't need to follow this guide to set up Unsplash information since you will use our own Odoo Unsplash key in a transparent way.
+   **As a Thrive Bureau ERP Online user**, you are ready to use Unsplash.
+You won't need to follow this guide to set up Unsplash information since you will use our own Thrive Bureau ERP Unsplash key in a transparent way.

-Generate an Unsplash access key for non-Odoo Online users
+Generate an Unsplash access key for non-Thrive Bureau ERP Online users
 ---------------------------------------------------------

 - Create an account on `Unsplash.com <https://unsplash.com/join>`_.